ILIAS-eLearning/ILIAS/Modules/Survey/README.md

 ### Business Rules

 * **Suspend Behaviour**: Clicking suspend will leave the survey without saving the inputs of the current page.
 Resume will present the page left with empty input.
 JF decision: https://mantis.ilias.de/view.php?id=30766
+* **Final Page**
+  * The final page will contain a button named "Back to Repository", see https://mantis.ilias.de/view.php?id=14292
+  * The button on the final survey page will lead to the container of the survey.
+Exception are 360° surveys, they will return to the info page, see https://mantis.ilias.de/view.php?id=14971

 ## Answer